akshatagarwal1265/8086-microprocessor-programs/array-find-min-max/README.md

 # Question
 Find the minimum and maximum from an input array of hexadecimal numbers.
 Store the results in DL and DH registers respectively.

+# Note
+'$' has been used to denote the end of the array.

 # Examples
 * ### Find min max
 ![ex1](ex1.PNG) <br/>